itversity/data-copier/01_getting_started/README.md

 # Getting Started
 As part of this module we will set up the development environment to develop data integration application to copy data from a source database (MySQL) to a target database (Postgres).

+* Problem Statement
 * Setup Docker
 * Quick Overview of Docker
 * Prepare Dataset
-* Setup MySQL Database
-* Overview of MySQL
 * Setup Postgres Database
 * Overview of Postgres
 * Setup Project using PyCharm
 * Managing Dependencies
 * Create GitHub Repository

+## Problem Statement - Data Copier
+Let us go through the problem statement for our project.
+We would like to develop the code to copy data which are in files using JSON Format to Postgres Database.

+Here are the steps involved.
+* Setup Postgres Database for Development
+* Create required databases and tables
+* Develop the code iteratively using Pycharm
+* Maintain the code in git for versioning
+* Validate or Run the code to copy the data
+* Build the installable for the application
+* Dockerize the application

 ## Setup Docker
 Let us understand different options to setup Docker using different environments.
-We will also see how to set up Docker on Ubuntu 18.04 using GCP.
+We will also see how to set up Docker on Cloud9
 * If your Mac or PC have 16 GB RAM and Quad Core, I would recommend to setup Docker Desktop.
 Just Google and Set it up.
 * For Windows, there might be some restrictions on Windows 10 Home and older versions.
-* If you do not want to install locally, you can get credits from GCP and get a VM to setup Docker based environment.
+* If you do not want to install locally, you can setup the whole development environment using AWS Cloud9.
+Make sure to choose Ubuntu as OS while setting up AWS Cloud9.
-  * Sign up for GCP and get $300 credits
-  * Set up gcloud for logging in using Mac Terminal or Windows Powershell
-  * Provision Ubuntu 18.04 VM
-  * Install Docker by using article from Digital Ocean.

 ## Quick Overview of Docker
 Docker is one of the key technology to learn.
 Let us quickly review some of the key concepts related to Docker.
 * Overview of Docker Images